ucbds-infra/otter-grader/docs/index.rst

 The core abstraction of Otter, as compared to other autograders like nbgrader_ and OkPy_, is this: you provide the compute, and Otter takes care of the rest.
-All a instructor needs to do in order to autograde is find a place to run Otter (a server, a JupyterHub, their laptop, etc.) and Otter will take care of generating assignmetns and tests, creating and managing grading environents, and grading submissions.
-Other autograders are built into a specific platform or tied to a specific service, but Otter is platform-agnostic, allowing you to put your assignments anywhere you want.
+All a instructor needs to do in order to autograde is find a place to run Otter (a server, a JupyterHub, their laptop, etc.) and Otter will take care of generating assignments and tests, creating and managing grading environents, and grading submissions.
+Otter is platform-agnostic, allowing you to put and grade your assignments anywhere you want.

 .. _nbgrader: https://nbgrader.readthedocs.io/en/stable/
 .. _OkPy: https://okpy.org/